We know that not all students will thrive or be satisfied in their major throughout their time at NC State University.

 The process to change a major or add another major at North Carolina State University is called Change of Degree Application, commonly known as CODA.

 Colleges and Departments advertise minimum and/or preferred requirements for entrance into a major.
 Meeting all minimum and preferred requirements does not guarantee that a student will be accepted into that major.
 Students should strive to make themselves competitive candidates for the major they hope to pursue.
 The CODA deadlines and application are all located on the CODA website.

 Undergraduate Coordinators of Advising

-Another helpful resources for students interested in changing their major or adding another major is the Undergraduate Coordinators of Advising website.
-It is a great idea for students to reach out to the Coordinator of the major they are interested in and schedule a meeting to learn more and ask their questions.
+Another helpful resource for students interested in changing their major or adding another major is the Undergraduate Coordinators of Advising website.
+It is a great idea for students to reach out to the coordinator of the major they are interested in and schedule a meeting to learn more and ask their questions.
 Encourage students to come prepared to those meetings.

 The Virtual Advisor is a great resource for students to submit advising questions.